Aviral1-jain/Topsis_AVIRAL_102016049/README.md

    ![Results](Images/result.png)

-   ## 🚀 An email will be sent to your filled email address with Results
+   ## 🚀 An email will be sent to the user with Results (Topsis Result File)